erizov/Professor/semester_01/lecture_05_trees/binary_tree/school.en.md

 ## Simple Explanation

-Binary Tree is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Binary Tree is an algorithm used to solve specific problems in computer science.

 ## Where It's Used